google/tcli/README.md

-# TCLI - TextFSM Device CLI
+# TCLI – TextFSM Device CLI

 This is not an officially supported Google product

 ## Overview

-TCLI - client interface for issuing commands to any number of devices.
+TCLI – client interface for issuing commands to any number of devices.

 Supports batch and interactive modes and multiple display formats.

-Handy for performing troubleshooting and generating reports etc from arbitrarily large numbers of live devices.
+Handy for performing, troubleshooting, and generating reports from arbitrarily large numbers of live devices.

 ## Cautions and Caveats

-Empowers users to run commands across potentially large sets of devices with very few restrictions - please use wisely and cautiously.
+Empowers users to run commands across potentially large sets of devices with very few restrictions – please use wisely and cautiously.

-Does not support commands that are multi-part, or have non-descreet responses e.g. the **ping** command.
+Does not support commands that are multi-part, or have non-discrete responses e.g. the **ping** command.

-**Note:** You can still use commands like
-**ping count 5 127.0.0.1** or **monitor traffic brief count 2** that do not require a ctrl-c to terminate.
+Note: You can still use commands like `ping count 5 127.0.0.1` or `monitor traffic brief count 2` that do not require a Ctrl+C to terminate.

 ## Documentation